OdeletteKennedy/Pixel-Parcel/README.md

 - Created with `create-next-app`
 - Uses the App Router project structure
 - Includes a local development server with fast refresh
+- Main page can be edited in `app/page.tsx`
+- Uses optimized font loading through `next/font`
+- Suitable for deployment on platforms that support Next.js

+## Getting Started

+Follow the steps below to run PixelParcel on your local machine.

+## Prerequisites